-7/1/16 Update: This trail is temporarily closed due to recent fire.
+9/12/19 Update: This trail is indefinitely CLOSED due to fire damage since 2016.

 Fish Canyon Falls trail is located in Duarte, CA and the trailhead is located in Vulcan Material Plant.
-At the end of Fish Canyon Road, there is a sign for trail.
+At the end of Fish Canyon Road, there is a sign for the trail.
 Follow the sign to the parking lot.
 This is a popular hike due to the waterfall attraction so I made sure to get there early.
 We arrived at 7:15 am and shocked to see many cars already!
 Oh no!
 As I was getting us ready, I realized that most of them were in a group.
 It must have been a Boy Scout Hike with Dad event or something because father-son pairs came out of every car.
 Now, I was on a mission to hurry and get a head start.

 We hiked this trail in April when the wildflowers were still in bloom.
 So many interesting smells!

 At about 0.7 miles, you will come to a bridge.
-You are now leaving the Vulcan Material property and heading in to Fish Canyon.
+You are now leaving the Vulcan Material property and heading into Fish Canyon.
 Soon you will forget about the quarry.
 Small dogs will need to be carried over the bridge.
 Those gaps are big!
 I had to carry Xena too.
 She didn’t even want to try it.
 Smart girl.